bluzDK/bluz-docs/docs/tutorials/bootloader.md

 6. The script will prompt you for a filename, enter the name of the file device.der with full path
 7. While the file is being downloaded, the RGB LED will toggle between magenta and blue
-8. Once it is completed downloading, bluz will stay in safe mode.
+8. Once it is completed downloading, bluz will stay in setup mode.
 You can now reset the device and connect to the cloud

 ###To update the public key on bluz, you must perform the following steps:

-1. Enter Safe Mode as described above
+1. Enter Setup Mode as described above
 2. Run the command:

     > python update_private_key.py -s [serial port]